Skip To Main Content

 A: Yes, a BVA student will be allowed to participate in these activities at their resident school as they are available.

-Q: If I enroll my student in BVA, does the school provide everything my student needs to learn or will I need to be the one that has to plan what to teach her?
+Q: If I enroll my student in BVA, does the school provide everything my student needs to learn or will I need to be the one that has to plan what to teach him/her?

 A secondary student will need the support of their parent/ guardians to help them establish a routine for school and monitor their engagement.
 However, teachers will provide all the instruction necessary for a student to excel.
-An online curriculum (that is currently being used in established online schools in the state) is being purchased and will support the work of the student and teacher.

 Q: How do I withdraw my student/s from BVA and back to their neighborhood school?